Skip to main content

 Taking your medicines

 It's important to take your medicines as prescribed, even if you start to feel better.
-Continuous medication can help prevent relapses.
+You can help prevent relapses by staying on your medicines.

 If you have any concerns about your medicines or side effects, talk to your GP or community mental health team (CMHT).